 Audience movement through the installation/performance

-Signage and stewards will direct arriving audience members towards the Thoresby Primary School entrance to the cemetery, where there will be Box office, bar and toilet provision.
+Signage and stewards will direct arriving audience members towards the Thoresby Primary School entrance to the cemetery, where there will be Box office and toilet provision.
 Within this area the audience will be allocated wristbands.
 Way Finders will muster their respective audience groups with the aid of both pre-recorded and spoken word announcements as part of the start of the performance.
 Toilets will be provided at this site, in the form of a 3+1 wheeled unit.

 The audience will be led around the site in groups to the various performance areas, which will be lit at given cues in order to guide public towards them.
 Once all performance stations have been viewed, the audience will be guided towards the finale stage – a fifteen minute staged performance.
 The audience is constantly guided throughout the site at all times.